akurihara/musictaxonomy/README.md

    $ npm run build
    ```

+2. Set environmental variables

+   - `SPOTIFY_CLIENT_ID` - The client ID of your Spotify application.
+This can be found at the Spotify [developer dashboard](https://developer.spotify.com/dashboard/applications).
+   - `SPOTIFY_CLIENT_SECRET` - The client secret of your Spotify application.

 2. Run the server locally from the root directory with:
    ```
    $ python server.py --port=8100